wp-plugins/free-live-chat-support/readme.txt

 == Description ==

-BizChatBox  is a web app that makes it easy for website owners to chat with their visitors from anywhere!
+BizChatBox  is a web app that makes it easy for website owners to chat with their visitors from anywhere.
 BizChatBox is packed with all the features you need to provide premium customer support.
 It is light weight, reliable, customizable and scalable chat widget.
 Gain your competitive advantage today.

 Website : www.bizchatbox.com